DIY Vertical Herb Garden Ideas For Small Urban Apartments

 Question: Is it possible to grow herbs with no direct sunlight?

-Answer: Yes, but you’ll want to invest in a simple LED grow light for best results.
-Herbs grown under lights usually stay bushier and more flavorful too.
+Answer: Yes, but you’ll want to invest in a simple LED grow light for the best results.
+Herbs grown under lights usually remain bushier and more flavorful.

 Final Thoughts